PHPSocialNetwork/phpfastcache/README.md

 \* Driver descriptions available in DOCS/DRIVERS.md

 ---------------------------
-Because caching does not means weaken your code
+Because caching does not mean weaken your code
 ---------------------------
 Phpfastcache has been developed over the years with 3 main goals: